luxonis/depthai-python/docs/source/references/python_nodes.rst

 .. class:: ColorCameraProperties
   :canonical: depthai.ColorCameraProperties

-  Represents an XLink stream of data from host into device

   **Outputs**

   .. attribute:: boardSocket

-    Output where the data received from the host is being sent

   .. attribute:: colorOrder

-    Output where the data received from the host is being sent

   .. attribute:: interleaved

-    Output where the data received from the host is being sent

   .. attribute:: previewHeight

-    Output where the data received from the host is being sent

   .. attribute:: previewWidth

-    Output where the data received from the host is being sent

   .. attribute:: resolution

-    Output where the data received from the host is being sent

   .. attribute:: fps

-    Output where the data received from the host is being sent

   .. attribute:: videoHeight